 The Bank develops, reviews, and uses standard criteria for lending decisions.
-For financing single-family homes and income-producing real estate, these criteria were chosen, in particular, for their reliability and clarity.
+For financing owneroccupied homes and income-producing real estate, these criteria were chosen, in particular, for their reliability and clarity.
+The Bank seeks to ensure its legal requirements are met, in particular with regard to the place of jurisdiction and the Bank's capacity to enforce its rights arising from its lending commitments.
+It also seeks to avoid any operations in which the risks are not managed.
 Contractual documentation for standard lending operations is drawn up using models and/or guidelines that have been validated by the Bank's Legal Department.
 For some lending operations, the Bank's legal department or, if necessary, external experts may be called upon.
 Contractual provisions aim to ensure that the funds are used in accordance with the stated purpose of the lending facility and that the Bank obtains any requested financial information within the stated deadlines.
 For medium- and long-term lending commitments, the contract is written in such a way as to ensure that the Bank's position as lender is not subordinated to that of other creditors without its agreement, in terms of both collateral and the counterparty's position within a business group.
 For long-term commitments that cannot be terminated at any time based on the Bank's General Conditions, or for which the Bank cannot call in additional collateral at any time, the Bank adds a termination clause to hedge against the increased risk.